Ecwid/ecwid-api-docs/includes/_categories.md

-id | number | Internal unique category ID parentId | number  | ID of the parent category, if any orderBy | number | Sort order of the category in the parent category subcategories list hdThumbnailUrl | string  | Category HD thumbnail URL resized to fit 650x650px thumbnailUrl | string  | Category thumbnail URL.
-The thumbnail size is specified in the store settings originalImageUrl | string  | Link to the original (not resized) category image originalImage | \<ImageDetails\> | Details of the category image name | string | Category name
+id | number | Internal unique category ID parentId | number  | ID of the parent category, if any orderBy | number | Sort order of the category in the parent category subcategories list hdThumbnailUrl | string  | Category HD thumbnail URL resized to fit 800x800px thumbnailUrl | string  | Category thumbnail URL.
+The thumbnail size is specified in the store settings.
+Resized to fit 400x400px by default imageUrl | string | Category image URL.
+A resized original image to fit 1500x1500px originalImageUrl | string  | Link to the original (not resized) category image originalImage | \<ImageDetails\> | Details of the category image name | string | Category name